 The name ‘Gouda Cheese’ comes from the Dutch city of Gouda.
-Gouda is in near The Hague.
+Gouda is near The Hague.
 Gouda is a beautiful historic town, with the old City Hall, Saint John’s Church and the weighing house as monumental highlights.
 From April till August, Gouda has its own cheese market every Thursday morning.
-Apart from the cheese, Gouda is also known for its sweet syrup waffles, pipes and earthenware.
+Apart from the cheese, Gouda is also known for its sweet syrup waffles, pipes, and earthenware.

 At the small town of Woerden, near Utrecht, the 100-year old cheese market is the real thing.
 Farmers from surrounding farms bring their cheese to market where it is sold.
 The price determines the national prices of Dutch Farmers Cheese (Boerenkaas).
 Great cheese!